 Collecting has been a part of Raymond Graf’s life ever since he was a small child growing up as an Army brat on Fort Knox.
 At that point, arrowheads, insects, and of course turtles — he had 26 at one time — were the objects of his desire.
 After art school in Murray, Kentucky, where one of his favorite classes was printmaking, he soon fell for the world of maps.
 With their unique combination of art, history, and science, they now seem to be the perfect thing to focus on, and so it has been for the past 25 years.
 Being a Louisvillian, now for a good part of his life, has definitely influenced his collecting direction with maps of Kentucky and Louisville especially dominating the focus.
 Graf’s hope is that in sharing this selection of maps with you here at Portland Museum you get a glimpse of the cartographic gems available that reflect our town here at the Falls.

-This exhibition and related programming is funded in part by grants from the National Endowment for the Arts and Louisville Metro Government.
-The Kentucky Arts Council, the state arts agency, provides operating support to Portland Museum with state tax dollars and federal funding from the National Endowment for the Arts.
+This exhibition and related programming are funded in part by grants from the National Endowment for the Arts and Louisville Metro Government.